master117/BooruImageSorter/README.md

 # AnimeImageSorter

 This program sorts anime and similar images based on tags on booru boards and other websites into folders.
+The code is C#, and should run (recompiled) on most devices, a python port was made by the great [BotterSnike, and can be found here](https://github.com/Bottersnike/AnimeImageSorter).

 ## Install & Run